borobhai047/NexaBank-Enterprise-Network/README.md

 A complete enterprise network implementation for **NexaBank PLC**, a mid-sized commercial bank in Dhaka, Bangladesh.
 Built from scratch to mirror real-world bank and telecom infrastructure — covering network design, switching, routing, security, WAN connectivity, compliance and disaster recovery.

 This is not a tutorial copy-paste project.
 Every design decision is justified with real engineering reasoning, aligned with Bangladesh Bank ICT Security Guidelines, ISO 27001 and NIST CSF.
+Where Packet Tracer hit platform limitations, each lab documents the full production configuration for real Cisco hardware alongside a working alternative implementation — demonstrating engineering judgement, not just lab completion.

 ---